The Route: Gleann Easan Biorach and Gleann Diomhan | Distance: 18.4km

-‘What’s not to like?’, I asked myself very early in the morning sitting in my tent having just decided on my hiking route for the day.
-It would be a classic glen circuit among the less visited and today misty Pirnmill Mountains in the north of Arran visiting Loch na Davie source of the water for Arran Whisky (and the purest natural water source in Scotland).
+‘What’s not to like?’, I asked myself early that morning while sitting in my tent having just decided on my hiking route for the day.
+It would be a classic glen circuit among the less visited and today very misty Pirnmill Mountains in the north of Arran.
+We would be visiting Loch na Davie source of the water for Arran Whisky (and the purest natural water source in Scotland).
 The route would also take me through one of the most remote areas on the island and across a couple of bleak and boggy gaps as well as up and down two magnificent Scottish glens.

-I was justly excited by the above prospect and despite the dull and drearily wet conditions my spirits could not be dampened.
-Once again I could start the hike directly from the porch of my tent avoiding any other forms of transport like the car or train all adding to the beauty of walking in this part of Scotland.
+I was justly excited by the prospect and despite the dull and dreary conditions my spirits could not be dampened.
+I could start the hike directly from the porch of my tent avoiding any other forms of transport like the car or train all adding to the beauty of walking in this part of Scotland.

 We left the confines of the campsite and headed toward the small humpback bridge which signals your arrival or exit of Lochranza and followed the public footpath sign beside the burn pointing in the direction of Gleann Easan Biorach.

-The clear track ran quickly into the claustrophobic confines of the impressive glen cold in the shadows of Torr Nead an Eoin the craggy outcrop of rocks guarding the northern entrance.
-The path soon gave way to a steep, stony and narrow trail running close by the edges of the increasingly deep gash in the valley floor formed by the now tumbling burn which started many miles upstream at our destination Loch na Davie!
+The clear track ran quickly into the claustrophobic confines of the impressive glen made cold by the shadows of Torr Nead an Eoin a craggy outcrop of rocks guarding it’s northern entrance.
+The good path soon gave way to a steep, stony and narrow trail running close by the edges of an increasingly deep gash along the valley floor formed by the tumbling burn starting many miles upstream at our destination Loch na Davie!

 The path picked it’s way along the side of the rough and rocky slope overlooking a series of small waterfalls, constantly being overlooked by the ever present and impressive Torr Nead an Eoin above.